Sugar and calories in alcohol and non-alcoholic drinks

 Whilst the sugar content of non-alcoholic drinks is usually as high or higher than their alcoholic counterparts, it does not mean you are always drinking more calories.
 Some soft drinks are lower in calorie count.
 With 7 calories per gram, the number of calories in alcohol is second only to fat which has 9 calories per gram.

 For example, Bavaria alcohol-free wheat beer contains 3.6g of sugar.
 Hoegarden’s full-strength wheat beer contains just 0.1g of sugar.
 But the overall calorie content of Bavaria is only 27kcal, while Hoegarden’s is 58.6kcal.
 So you may want to think about where you are happiest to make your compromise.
 Are you wanting to reduce calories?
 Then maybe an alcohol-free beer is a better option, despite its sugar content.

 Alcohol-free wine is similar to beer in that it will usually be higher in sugar, but lower in calories than its full-strength counterpart.
-You will find that it will likely taste sweeter, and may not give you the same balance of flavour as full strength wine.
-Alcohol also helps to provide the body in wine, so without it the drink may seem thinner.
-Try looking for botanical blends as an alternative, which provide some of the nuance of flavour found in some more robust wines.
+You will find that it will likely taste sweeter, and may not give you the same balance of flavour as full-strength wine.
+Alcohol also helps to provide the body in wine, so without it, the drink may seem thinner.
+Try looking for botanical blends as an alternative, which provides some of the nuances of flavour found in some more robust wines.